avolver/av-backend/README.md

-## Автоволонтеры: серверный модуль
+## Auto-Volunteers: backend service
 ---

-API для сервиса координации автоволонтёров.
+"Auto-Volunteers" is a volunteer coordination system.
+This repository contains API service part.